Table Valued Function

 The [XML Reader] internal table-valued function accepts four parameters.
 The first parameter is always given, and is a reference to the representation of a single node in an internal node table of an XML fragment.
 The second parameter is an integer value, probably a collection of flags that determines the exact behavior of the [XML Reader].
 The third and fourth parameters may be optional; both represent a single node in an internal node table of an XML fragment.

 The [XML Reader] internal table-valued function returns a table of eleven columns, called id, nid, taguri, tagname, tid, value, lvalue, lvaluebin, hid, xsinil, and xsitype.
 These are the columns that are stored in any internal node table of an XML fragment.
-The returned values are typically passed to an UDX operator that extracts the actual values from these internal columns.
+The returned values are typically passed to a UDX operator that extracts the actual values from these internal columns.

 XML Reader with XPath filter